top of page

 Nothing on the Market

-After a lot of looking at what was available on the market, I could see that there was nothing available that ticket all my boxes, at least not at a price-point that I found palatable.
+After a lot of looking at what was available on the market, I could see that there was nothing available that ticked all my boxes, at least not at a price-point that I found palatable.

 So, I hatched a plan, scribbled a rough design on the back of a napkin, and set to it.
 I was going to design my own removable camper unit based around a passenger carrying van.